pierfrancescocillo/CPaC_Project/README.md

 ```
   ruleset = {0,1,1,0,0,0,0,0,      0,0,1,0,0,0,0,0};
 ```
+where the value 1 states if a cell is alive, 0 if it is dead.
 One of the first eight walues will be the next status of the cell if is alive (the first if it has one neighbor, the second if it has two, ecc...), and one of the other eight will apply if it is dead.

 Starting from this point, we modified the ruleset as a function of the frequency.
 For each octave, the frequency is mapped in one of seven possible intervals, each one of them arbitrarily centered around each note of the major diatonic scale in the key of C.

+So we defined a set of seven different ruleset, starting from the classical one seen above, chosing which one applyes in the current time instant based according to the corresponding interval to which the current frequency played belongs.
+We have done this, ça va sans dire, so that the user is able to create and experience different graphic patterns, changing depending on the melody he or she is playing.

 These are the ruleset we chose to implement: